mock-foundation/macmodels/README.md

 # MacModels

-A description of this package.
+A list of Mac devices with easy-to-use API.